 KIRK: Thank you, Yeoman.
 That’s sufficient.

-There’s comedy, here, but also, Spock imagined that Spock would give him a massage on the job, which shines an interesting light on their relationship, especially when he’s put off finding out that the person rubbing his back is Barrows.
+There’s comedy, here, but also, Kirk imagined that Spock would give him a massage on the job, which shines an interesting light on their relationship, especially when he’s put off finding out that the person rubbing his back is Barrows.

 Meanwhile, it looks like the bar has been lowered in replacing Janice Rand.
 She had a couple of unprofessional outbursts, but there’s something particularly wrong with this dynamic.
 And, as we’ll find out later, it’s not just Kirk who she treats like she’s having a discussion at a singles event.